-The exact behavior of touch probe cycle 3 is defined by your machine tool builder or a software manufacturer who uses it within specific touch probe cycles.
+The exact behavior of Touch Probe Cycle 3 is defined by your machine tool builder or a software manufacturer who uses it within specific touch probe cycles.

-The machine parameters DIST (maximum traverse to touch point) and F (probing feed rate), which are effective in other measuring cycles, do not apply in Touch Probe Cycle 3.
+The DIST (maximum traverse to touch point) and ${\bf F}$ (probing feed rate) data from the touch-probe table, which are effective in other measuring cycles, do not apply in Touch Probe Cycle 3.

-Remember that the TNC always writes to 4 successive Q parameters.
+Remember that the TNC always writes to four successive Q parameters.

 If the TNC was not able to determine a valid touch point, the program is run without error message.
 In this case the TNC assigns the value -1 to the 4th result parameter so that you can deal with the error yourself.
+If the stylus is already deflected at the beginning of the cycle, the TNC assigns the value -2 to the 4th result parameter.